 Your microwave oven control panel lets you select the desired cooking function quickly and easily.
 All you have to do is touch the necessary Command Pad.
 The following is a list of all the Command and Number Pads located on the control panel.
-For more information, see pages 16-35.
+For more information, see pages 18-44.

-- Display.
-The Display includes a clock and indicators to tell you time of day, cooking time settings, and cooking functions selected. - COOK TIME.
-Touch this pad followed by Number Pads to set a cooking time.
-See pages 22, 24, and 25 for more information.
+- DISPLAY.
+The display includes a clock and indicators to tell you time of day, cooking time settings, and cooking functions selected. - 2.
+REHEAT.
+Touch this pad to reheat food with the "SENSOR QUICK TOUCH" feature.
+The oven's sensor will tell the oven how long to heat depending on the amount of humidity it detects from the food.
+See page 39 for more information.